yota-na/AttractingContributors/README.md

 #What apps do you use most often?

-#Sample Ideas
+#Ideas
-Spotify
+- Spotify
-Google Chrome
+- Google Chrome
-Safari
+- Safari